TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 contain additional arbitrary Fluid / HTML.
 How you name the sections and which sections you use is up to you.

-The template should include the sections which are to be rendered.
+The corresponding template should include the sections which are to be rendered.

 .. code-block:: html
-   :caption:  EXT:my_extension/Resources/Private/Layouts/Default.html
+   :caption:  EXT:my_extension/Resources/Private/Templates/Default.html

    <f:layout name="Default" />